easytarget2000/ios-photo-app-challenge/README.md

 The first task, "Start menu" acts as the starting point for the project, as well as, a connecting point for the two main features of the app, capturing photos and displaying previously taken photos.
 Issue #1 can be seen as the most basic requirement: build an app that displays two options to the user.
 It is the framework for all other features and implementations.

 The project structure is driven by functionality topics, rather than technological layers.
 Files and classes related to one topic, e.g. capturing a photo, belong together.
 This is reflected in the directories and helps modularising the app.
+Example: "StartMenu -> PhotoGallery -> PhotoGalleryElementDetails" describes both a directory structure and a user journey.

 ## Possible Improvements